Wildflowers – you sow them, you grow them, they bloom and… what next?

 If you wish for your annual wildflowers to make a reappearance the following spring, follow the process above by letting the seed heads drop into the soil, and give them a helping hand by firming them into the soil.

-Wildflowers are pretty wonderful and really are low maintenance compared to most flowers you’ll find in your garden – but every now and again they need a little help to look their best.
+Wildflowers are pretty wonderful and really are low maintenance compared to most flowers you’ll find – but every now and again they need a little help to look their best.
 Don’t we all!

 Check out Jamie's fabulous meadow he sowed in May!